-On May 11, Independent Lens presents Born to Fly: Elizabeth Streb vs. Gravity, a film about “extreme action architect” Elizabeth Streb, who was once called the “Evel Knievel of dance.”
+Elizabeth Streb was once called the “Evel Knievel of dance,” and our documentary Born to Fly: Elizabeth Streb vs. Gravity captures her life as an “extreme action architect.”
 Her choreography, which she calls POPACTION, “intertwines the disciplines of dance, athletics, boxing, rodeo, the circus, and Hollywood stunt-work,” and her dancers are often required to perform physically punishing maneuvers.

 To get you in the mood as we approach the film’s PBS premiere, we’ve collected some other examples of “extreme” performance and visual art, some even more out there than Streb’s work.

 We had to bypass posting some of the interesting stuff we found — it was just too intensely extreme.
 But still, a word of caution: a few of the items we are posting here may still be too intense for some viewers, and there may be some nudity (though nothing too explicit).
 Now that we’ve gotten that out of the way…